 Joint pain can make it hard to get through the course of a normal day, and finding relief is important for both your physical and mental health.
-Mohitkumar Ardeshana, MD, of Claremont Medical Center offers joint injections as one of many treatments that can relieve joint pain.
+Mohitkumar Ardeshana, MD, of Claremont Medical Center in Claremont, California, and service Upland, CA and Pomona, CA offers joint injections as one of many treatments that can relieve joint pain.
 If you live in or around Claremont, California, and would like to learn more about how joint injections work and if they might be right for you, schedule a visit today, online or over the phone.

 Joint injections are procedures in which a needle is used to inject fluid into a joint and/or remove fluid from a joint.
 There are different types of joint injections that serve various diagnostic or treatment purposes.